 I presented Medium, Instagram, and Substack or Revue as possible platforms to start your online home in this blog post.
-I had three categories in mind when talking about the websites: email-building, traffic, and monetization.
+I had three categories in mind when discussing the websites: email-building, traffic, and monetization.

 I also gave some bonus mentions for websites like Wordpress.com, Ghost.org, Tumblr.com, and write.as.

 Is there a specific platform you considered using?
 Should I review Any of these more in-depth?
-Let me know in the comments, and I will make that happen for you.
+Let me know in the comments, and I will make that happen.